nabu-platform/triton/readme.md

 An example of how we can create a simple signed zip, we log in with the triton console and type this:

+Note that the second parameter for the sign method is the module name.

 ```
 $ content = zip(structure(scripts: structure(lambda("test.glue"): "echo('hello!')")))
 $ write("/home/alex/tmp/test-unsigned.zip", content)